adam-p/yesterday-i-learned/random.md

 1. [The fact that smoke calms bees has been known since ancient times][wikipedia 142]; however, the scientific explanation was unknown until the 20th century and is still not fully understood.
 1. [The Nash Equilibrium][wikipedia 143]: in Game Theory, if all players have nothing to gain by changing their strategies.
 Bitcoin achieved such an equilibrium with its miners.
 1. Korea is named after [高麗][wikipedia 144], pronounced "GOlia".
-1. North Korea, on the other hand, calls itself [朝鮮][wikipedia 145], the dynasty after 高麗.
+1. North Korea, on the other hand, calls itself [朝鮮][wikipedia 145] ("JIUsan"), the dynasty after 高麗.
 1. To create a GIF with gimp, simply export the layers (as frames) to a file with a `.gif` extension.
 1. Once a jog exceeds [10km/h][wikipedia 146], it becomes a run.
 1. Level of language proficiency can [now][deutsch-als-fremdsprache] be split into A (understand), B (operate), C (communicate).